ksantosh464/Solution-Engineering/articles/solution-engineering-natd/README.md

 ![Touch The Cloud](./images/Touch-the-Cloud.jpg)

-**Touch the Cloud Presentation Overview**:

-During this presentation, we ask that you provide a brief summary of the Oracle Cloud Products you have investigated and that you feel are of interest and relevance.
-You can find the information you need from Oracle's main [Cloud Home Page](https://cloud.oracle.com/) website.
-From this website you can investigate Oracle's three categories of Cloud Offerings: [Platform as a Service](https://cloud.oracle.com/en_US/paas), [Infrastructure as a Service](https://cloud.oracle.com/en_US/iaas) and [Software as a Service](https://cloud.oracle.com/en_US/saas).
-Note: The job for which you are applying will focus primarily on **Platform as a Service** and **Infrastructure as a Service**.

 In this section of the interview, you will select **a single option** from the 2 options below. **Remember: You only have 15 Minutes!**

 ### **Option 1: Demo Using Oracle Cloud Account (Preferred)**